 We know that preparing for the future can seem scary and unpleasant, especially when it’s a future where you or a loved one is no longer living.
 However, it’s imperative to have these plans in place to ensure your family is cared for after you are gone.
-But when someone dies without these critical estate planning documents in place, you may be wondering what steps need to be taken.
-At Martin Heller Potempa & Sheppard, PLLC, we can handle the intestate administration process for your family.
+When someone dies without a will or critical estate planning documents in place, you may be wondering what steps need to be taken.
+At Martin Heller Potempa & Sheppard, PLLC, our Tennessee intestate administration attorneys can handle the intestate administration process for your family.

 What is Intestate Administration?